Ang Ika-Labing Isang Utos: Mahalin Mo, Asawa Mo: Plot

 Married couple Soledad and Roy moved to a new house located near the slums and row houses.
-Soledad's beauty draws the attention of everyone and when people flock to see her taking a bath, Roy beats her, believing that she is doing prostitution.
+Soledad's beauty draws the attention of everyone, and when people flock to see her taking a bath, Roy beats her, believing that she ventured into prostitution.
 Soledad denies doing that.
 One night, when Roy returns home from an unsuccessful application as an entertainer in Japan, Roy beats her again.
-The raucous attracted the attention of their neighbors including Sylvia, who becomes concerned with the violent situation.
+The raucous attracted the attention of their neighbors, including Sylvia, who became concerned with the violent situation.

 When Roy returns home, he notices Soledad wearing new clothes.
 When learning that she got it from Sylvia, Roy becomes angered and beats her again.
-That situation again attracted the attention of the neighbors and this time, Tony goes to the scene.
+That situation again attracted the attention of the neighbors, and this time, Tony went to the scene.

-One night, Roy, who was drunk, went to Tony and Sylvia's house and asked them where his wife Soledad was.
+One night, Roy, who was drunk, went to Tony and Sylvia's house and asked them where his wife, Soledad, was.
 Tony, with a gun in his hand, goes outside, tells Roy that Soledad is not in their house, and threatens him not to come again.
 On the following night, Roy shows up and asks them for forgiveness.

 While in a drinking session with his friends, Roy angrily beats him for an offensive joke about women.
-When he returns home drunk, Roy beats Soledad again after she tells him the idea of working for Tony and moving out to the other house.
-After she experienced countless beatings and then, injured Roy by ironing his hand, Soledad goes to Sylvia for help again.
+When he returns home drunk, Roy beats Soledad again after she tells him about the idea of working for Tony and moving out to the other house.
+After she experienced countless beatings and then injured Roy by ironing his hand, Soledad goes to Sylvia for help again.
 With her showing up, Tony decides to report a case of domestic violence to the police station.

-Roy trespasses into Thelma's house to get Soledad back but Thelma violently confronts Roy until he accidentally kills her.
+Roy trespasses into Thelma's house to get Soledad back, but Thelma violently confronts Roy until he accidentally kills her.

 Roy chases the three until his motorcycle crashes and meets his demise.
-Soledad gives birth to a baby girl and named her Thelma, with the help of Susan and Sylvia.
-But, policemen came and Soledad, Susan and Sylvia were arrested for the murder of Roy.
-They stood trial for his murder, but Soledad, asked the court to tell her story.
+Soledad gives birth to a baby girl and names her Thelma, with the help of Susan and Sylvia.
+However, policemen came, and Soledad, Susan, and Sylvia were arrested for the murder of Roy.
+They stood trial for his murder, but Soledad asked the court to tell her story.
 She then confessed that she was the one who murdered Roy.
 While she's seeing Roy trying to kill Susan and Sylvia, Soledad took the chain and strangled Roy.
-Soledad, Susan, and Sylvia were later acquitted by the court considering they killed Roy in self-defense.
+Soledad, Susan, and Sylvia were later acquitted by the court, considering they killed Roy in self-defense.